-It’s become a popular daily tool for adults, but arguments on its use for children keep parents neatly divided into 2 camps.
-Nevertheless, the iPad does offer your child great educational and entertainment value, and we cover some of the options that makes managing playtime easier for parents.
+It’s become a popular daily tool for adults, but arguments on its use for children keep parents neatly divided.
+Nevertheless, the iPad does offer your child great educational and entertainment value.
+Here is how.

 But first things first: secure your iPad.
 Under Settings > General > Restrictions, you should tap “Enable Restrictions” and put in a four-digit password in case your child gets to your iPad before you do.

 The Restrictions section also has options to restrict app recommendations based on age, and the ability to turn off in-app purchases so you don’t end up paying for your child’s accidental clicks.